lilybeevee/bab-be-u/README.md

 # BAB BE U
-bab be u be puzle gam wher ruls u folow r prenset as blok u intreact with.. by manpuilating tem, u chang how gam work, repupos thing u find in levl an cuase suprisng itneracton!!
+bab be u be a WIP (very very WIP!!) fangaem of [baba is you byy hempuli](https://hempuli.com/baba/) !!! a puzle gam wher ruls u folow r prenset as blok u intreact with.. by manpuilating tem, u chang how gam work, repupos thing u find in levl an cuase suprisng itneracton!!

 [help bab crew fix nasty bugs !!!](https://github.com/lilybeevee/bab-be-u/projects/1)